CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Abstract

 \section{Abstract}

 Utilizing large language models to generate codes has shown promising meaning in software development revolution.
-Despite the intelligence shown by the general large language models, their specificity in code generation can still be improved due to the syntactic gap and mismatched vocabulary existing among natural language and different programming languages.
-In addition, programming languages are inherently logical and complex, making them hard to be correctly generated.
-Existing methods rely on multiple prompts to the large language model to explore better solutions, which is expensive.
-In this paper, we propose Syntax Graph Retrieval Augmented Code Generation (\modelname) to enhance the performance of LLMs in single-round code generation tasks. \modelname extracts and summarizes the control flow and data flow of code blocks to fill the gap between programming languages and natural language.
-The extracted external structural knowledge models the inherent flows of code blocks, which can facilitate LLMs for better understanding of code syntax and serve as a bridge among different programming languages. \modelname significantly improves the code generation ability of LLMs and can even offer performance gain for cross-lingual code generation, e.g., C++ for Python.
+Despite the intelligence shown by the large language models, their specificity in code generation can still be improved due to the syntactic gap and mismatched vocabulary existing between natural language and programming languages.
+In this paper, we propose \modelname, a Graphical Retrieval Augmented Code Generation framework that bridges the gap between NL and PL to enhance the performance of LLMs. \modelname builds the graphical view of code blocks based on the control flow and data flow of them to better interpret the programming domain knowledge, which can facilitate natural language based LLMs for better understanding of code syntax and serve as a bridge among different programming languages.
+To take the extracted structural knowledge into the foundation models, we propose 1) a hard meta-graph prompt template to transform the challenging syntax graph into informative graphical view for tuning-free models and 2) a soft prompting technique that injects the domain knowledge of programming languages into model parameters via finetuning the models with the soft signals encoded by GNN expert model.
+Specifically, two constraints are designed to improve the alignment and structure expressiveness, contributing to the informativeness of the single-token-sized external <GraphEmb> for enhanced code generation. \modelname significantly improves the code generation ability of LLMs and can even offer performance gain for cross-lingual code generation.
+Implementation is available at https://anonymous.4open.science/r/Code-5970/ .